 “The boy’s name was Santiago,” Paulo Coelho’s The Alchemist begins.
 Once we are introduced to Santiago, his name is never spoken again.
 Coelho writes in the style of an extended fairy tale, something rustic and ancient and beyond what a modern reader would ask of an entertaining book, as he sends “the boy” off to distant lands to meet other nameless figures, each of whom carries a kernel of wisdom that the story cracks apart, inspects and interprets.

-All the sacrifices he makes to evoke the fable might have been worth it of only there were a better substance at the fable’s core.
+But, however large a caveat they may have been, the sacrifices he makes to evoke the fable might have been worth it of only there were a better substance at the fable’s core.

 There is a very real reason “follow your dreams” is the territory of wall décor, and the most condescending advice any young adult could receive.
 Far from the sources of friction Coelho offers––that we feel guilty about pursuing our calling, that we are derailed by love, that we are afraid something will stop us––the real reason The Alchemist‘s invocation of a Personal Legend and everyone’s duty to follow it lands with a dull thud has more to do with how boring an idea it is and less to do with the cowering Everyone Else is supposedly doing as the Enlightened conduct their restless pursuit of the stuff of dreams.